 MyMediTravel currently lists 1 facilities offering a total of 31 Diagnostic Imaging procedures and treatments in Luna.
 For more information or to schedule your appointment, click the Enquire Now button and we’ll match you with the best and most affordable clinics in in Luna.
 And don't forget, our service is completely FREE!

 Far North Luzon General Hospital and Training Center, located in Luna, Apayao, Philippines offers patients Bone Mineral Densitometry (BMD) procedures among its total of 256 available procedures, across 5 different specialties.
-Currently, there's no pricing information for Bone Mineral Densitometry (BMD) procedures at Far North Luzon General Hospital and Training Center, as all prices are available on request only, whilst the national average price is approximately $121.
+Currently, there's no pricing information for Bone Mineral Densitometry (BMD) procedures at Far North Luzon General Hospital and Training Center, as all prices are available on request only.
 There is currently a lack of information available on the specialists practicing at the Hospital, and they are not accredited by any recognized accreditations institutes

 At MyMediTravel, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?